 France sees less maize, more sunflower sowing this year

+Farmers in France and other crop producing countries have been expected to curb planting of maize to save on fertiliser and avoid post-harvest drying costs.

+France, the European Union's biggest grain producing state, is also facing worsening drought conditions, prompting the farm ministry to warn on Monday that there would be a negative impact on yields of winter cereals like wheat.

-For soft wheat, France's main cereal crop, the ministry increased slightly its area estimate to 4.80 mln ha from 4.79 mln ha projected last month.
+For soft wheat, France's main cereal crop, the ministry increased slightly its 2022 area estimate to 4.80 mln ha from 4.79 mln ha last month, but this would be 3.8% below last year's level and slightly under the average of the past five years.

 ((gus.trompiz@thomsonreuters.com; +33 1 49 49 52 18; Reuters Messaging: gus.trompiz.thomsonreuters.com@reuters.net))